 The majority of our projects take place in shared spaces that require permission from the landowner, or even local authority.
 If this is relevant to your project, then consider who owns the land, and who will maintain it once delivered, to see if additional permissions will be required.

 Spacehive is not a magical source of money.
-Funding comes from a variety of sources — your friends and colleagues, your broader social or business networks, and, if your project does well, strangers from the broader Spacehive community and even broader world wide web.
+Funding comes from a variety of sources – your friends and colleagues, your broader social or business networks, and, if your project does well, people in your area will start to notice it.
 It’s up to you to build that momentum for your project and ensure that the word spreads – it won’t happen automatically.
 Start mapping your crowd and get an idea of where backers are likely to come from, and how much money you think you can raise from them.

 Once you’ve researched your budget and considered your reach, you’re ready to set your funding goal.
-Because funding is all-or-nothing, you’ll only collect what you raise if you hit your target – so make sure it feels realistic.
+Because funding is all-or-nothing, you’ll only collect what you raise if you hit your target, so make sure it feels realistic.
 Think about out how much money you need to complete your project as promised (while considering how much funding you think you can realistically generate), and select an amount close to that.
-Remember that you can add any additional items that would make your core project even bigger and better to either your Wish List, for in kind contributions, or as Overfunding targets, when more cash would help.
+Remember that you can add any additional items that would make your core project even bigger and better to either your Wish List, for in kind contributions, or as Overfunding targets.

 Funding can last anywhere from one to 365 days, however a longer duration is not necessarily better.

 Short projects that prepare well for their campaign, and push hard during it, tend to do better because they create a sense of excitement and urgency.
 Longer projects tend to encourage procrastination and lose momentum.